Zamiell/stardew-valley/Min-Max_Guide.md

 Another alternative is to exploit RNG to farm clay, but this is illegal in our ruleset.

+- Adjust UI Scale for pause visibility and Zoom Level for map visibility via the in-game options or see the discussion around zoom in the [appendix](#appendix-a-recommended-restrictions).
 - Take the Parsnip Seeds.
-- Set your UI Scale and Zoom Level to 75%.
-- Immediately chop down nine trees until foraging level 1 (8 1/3 trees needed).
+- Immediately chop down 9 trees until foraging level 1 (8 1/3 trees needed).
 We want to get level 1 before we leave to go foraging so that we have a chance to get silver-quality Spring Onions.
 (Focus on **only** chopping down trees, and begin in the direction of your path to the forest so that some of the weeds you clear are helpful for that.)
   - Only chop down [Maple Trees](https://stardewvalleywiki.com/Maple_Tree) and [Pine Trees](https://stardewvalleywiki.com/Pine_Tree), not the egg-shaped [Oak Trees](https://stardewvalleywiki.com/Oak_Tree).
 (We won't get any [Acorns](https://stardewvalleywiki.com/Acorn) for felling an Oak Tree until Spring 2, and acorns are precious.)
 - For the same reason, do not axe/hoe any seeds in the ground until Spring 2, or they will be destroyed.
-  - Do not chop the stumps; only chop a tree until it falls, limiting it to 10 strikes, then move on to the next one.
+  - Do not chop the stumps; only chop a tree until it falls, limiting to 10 strikes, then move on to the next one.
 (It yields more wood and more foraging XP to do it this way.)
-If you lose count, check your skills for foraging level 1 in the menu.
   - As soon as a tree starts to fall, walk towards where the wood will spawn and immediately pause the game.
-This approach prevents in-game time from passing, but the tree-falling animation will still be complete.
-Additionally, the player will automatically collect all of the wood while the game is still paused.
-(You should use this strategy when chopping trees and not bothering to kill the stumps.)
+This prevents in-game time from passing, but the tree falling animation will still complete.
+Additionally, all of the wood will automatically be collected by the player while the game is still paused.
+(You should use this strategy whenever you are chopping trees and not bothering to kill the stumps.)
+- If you lose tree count, check the skills tab for a foraging level increase.
+This will also be useful tomorrow while fishing.
 - Once foraging level 1, craft a chest, place it next to the house, and empty all inventory except for scythe + axe + pickaxe + hoe.
-- If you chose the four corners or mountain farm, take a screenshot and look at your quarry.
-Take note of whether there are any copper nodes, geodes, and worms.
-In particular, additional copper reduces RNG in the mines on day 5.
-If there is a significant upside in the quarry regarding potential artifacts, ore, and geode gems, take the time now to mine these quickly and hurry your time in the forest afterward.
-Then, accordingly, later visit the museum and process geodes with Clint.
 - Exit south to the forest.
 (The time should be around 9:20 AM.)
-- Use a screenshot and Zoom to check the Cindersap Forest for forages to plan your route.
+- Use a screenshot and zoom to check the Cindersap Forest for forages to plan your route.
   - Pick up all forgeable items along the way.
   - Eat all of your spring onions now to free up the inventory space and restore your energy for later
   - Kill as many weeds as possible, but do not go too far for just one weed (since you need to make it to Marnie by 12:50 PM).